Chr15w1986/Metal-Re-injectionPP4/TESTING.md

   Google Chrome: All aspects of the site work perfectly fine.
 Pages load quickly, all features are working and found no problems with CRUD, listening to the tracks, logging in or out, signing up, adding tracks etc.
   Mozilla Firefox: All aspects of the site work perfectly fine.
 Pages load quickly, all features are working and found no problems with CRUD, listening to the tracks, logging in or out, signing up, adding tracks etc.

-  * Every button works and redirects to the next page quickly,<br>
+  * Every button works and redirects to the next page quickly<br>
-  * Url's load correctly on the rate a track page.<br>
+  * Url's load correctly on the rate a track page<br>
   * Sign up form sends an automated email from a gmail account to the user to verify the email address.
-This works as it should.
+This works as it should

 ### Mobile